jest-community/jest-extended/CONTRIBUTING.md

 3. `$ yarn test` to validate you've got it working
 4. Create a branch for your PR

+## Here as part of Hacktoberfest?

+Head over to [here](https://hacktoberfest.digitalocean.com/sign_up/register) to signup if you haven't already

 ## Making changes

  - All changes should have unit tests